pascalduez/SassyIcons/README.md

 # SassyIcons

-Flexible system to manipulate icons, SVG, PNG, sprites.
+> Flexible system to manipulate icons, SVG, PNG, sprites.

+NOTICE: This project is unmaintained and won't receive new features.
+Spritesheets automation helpers should better be handled by PostCSS plugins.

 Works on top of compass sprite API.
 It was designed to easily switch between SVG and PNG while working with icons as background-images.